analogdevicesinc/ai8x-training/README.md

   quantization as described in this document.
 The reason is that the bias is not shifted by the same amount as the weights.
-This could be mitigated using a more involved training procedure, but since bias values do not significantly improve performance in the example networks, and since this will be corrected for AI85, the string recommendation is to not use bias values for now.
+This could be mitigated using a more involved training procedure, but since bias values do not significantly improve performance in the example networks, and since this will be corrected for AI85, the recommendation is to not use bias values for now.

 With the exception of weight storage, and bias use, most of these limitations are flagged when using the network primitives from `ai84.py`.